Blogs

 What Are Cybersecurity Threats?

-Cybersecurity threats are malicious attempts to access, damage, or disrupt digital systems, networks, or data.
-These threats can compromise confidentiality, integrity, and availability—often exploiting vulnerabilities in software, hardware, or human behavior.
+Cybersecurity threats refer to malicious activities that aim to gain unauthorized access to, damage, or disrupt digital systems, networks, or data.
+These threats can compromise confidentiality, integrity, and availability—and often exploit weaknesses in software, hardware, or human behavior.

 Top Cybersecurity Threats in 2025